dmulyalin/NORFAB/README.md

 NORFAB goal is to be both - software you can run equally well from your laptop or on a server, centralized or fully distributed, lightweight and feature reach.
 Capable of doing any use cases without the need to throw gazillions of dollars and man hours at it.
-Always ready to serve the purpose of unlocking engineers superpowers making their life better while fulfilling business requirements.
+Always ready to serve the purpose of unlocking engineers superpowers managing modern network and making their life better.

 # Architecture

-**TLDR** Micro Services
+**TLDR** Clients communicate with worker to run the jobs, broker distributes jobs across workers comprising the service.

 ![architecture][architecture]